 If the fish or seafood is raw and is dropped on fabric, remove any solids and then treat the spot like a blood stain.
 As soon as possible, flush the stained area by holding it with the wrong side under a running cold water faucet to force out the stain.
 Never use hot water because that can cook the protein in the blood into the fabric fibers and make the stain more difficult to remove.
 After flushing, launder as recommended on the care label.

 If the fish that was cooked is an oily fish, it will leave an oily stain from the rendered fat.
 And, if the fish or seafood has been fried or cooked with oil or butter, you'll have a greasy stain.
 When cooked fish falls on fabric, use a dull knife or spoon to lift any solids off the fabric.
 Then blot the stain with a plain white paper towel or napkin to absorb as much oil as possible.
 If you have a bit of cornstarch or talcum powder, sprinkle it on the stain to help absorb the oil.
 Even a slice of white bread can absorb the oil until you can wash the clothes or table linen.

 Of course, most stains caused by fish or seafood are combination stains due to the method of cooking used, recipe and added ingredients.
-You will need to follow specific tips to remove buttery sauces, tartar sauce or cocktail sauce.
+You will need to follow specific tips to remove buttery sauces, tartar sauce, hot sauce, or cocktail sauce.

 If the garment is labeled as dry clean only, remove any solids by lifting them away from the fabric with a dull knife or spoon edge.
 Next, blot the stain with a white cloth.
 As soon as possible, head to the dry cleaner and point out and identify the stain to your professional cleaner.